aglebionek/DockerAndKubernetesCourse/README.md

 ### Section 14 - A Multi-Container App with Kubernetes (directory: `14-section`)
 - Using the app files directly from the course repo, as they are already setup for local k8s.
+- Using a k8s ConfigMap and Secret objects for the environment variables, instead of writing them directly in the yml files.
+The template for the objects is stored in .envs.template.
+Locally, the file was named .envs.yml.
+I've changed it here to:
+    1. Hide secrets from the repo.
+    2. Avoid the .yml file to be picked up by kubectl commands.